Apparently, the mayor of San Francisco has done something amazing prior to a television interview.

 It must be one of those days in there.

-Well, what's happened now is that the since since this has been made public, the uh the Edwards campaign has decided they're gonna give you an option to be put on their solicitation list.
+Well, what's happened now is that since this has been made public, the Edwards campaign has decided they're going to give you an option to be put on their solicitation list.

 Yeah, you were just automatically on it if you sent Mrs. Edwards a sympathy note via email.